aragonzkresearch/leagueofidentity/README.md

 * `google.phone`: use Google as provider but associates as identity the phone number (when visible) set in the user's Google profile rather than the user's email address.
 * `dic.it`: the provider `dic.it` is for Italian digital identity cards (tested on v3.0).
 It can associate as identity the social security number of the citizen or other info depending on the options (see [below](https://github.com/aragonzkresearch/leagueofidentity/tree/master#digital-identity-cards)).
 * `eth`: associate as identity an identity of the form `wei@addr` where `addr` is an Ethereum address and `wei` is the amount of Wei owned by the given adddress `addr`.
 With the option `-anon` the token will be instead associated to the identity `0@addr`, that is anonymyzing the quantity of Wei held by `addr`.
+* `nintendo`: associate as identity the `id` of your `Nintendo` account.
+Thought it is not implemented yet, it is easy to add the following option: a `Nintendo` user is granted the token only if he/she participates in some specific `Nintendo Swithc Online` games (e.g., `Animal Crossing`) and also to restrict the token only to users with specific state/progress in the game.

 ## Installation
 ### Installing the required packages